Where to windsurf and the tips from the locals

 Creator, photographer and content manager

-Here below we name the spots for slalom windsurfing with north and south wind.
+Here below we name the spots for freestyle windsurfing with north and south wind.
 You will also find our tips about winds and the right equipment.

 On a normal weather day on Lake Garda you will find the Pelér, the north wind of the morning that then gives place to the Ora around mid/late morning.
 The Ora is south wind which blows until the evening.
 The average of windy days in a year is very high and this is why Lake Garda is considered as one of the best European spots for windsurfing.

 On the eastern side of Lake Garda, 1km north of Malcesine.
 Here is where you will find a wide parking lot with a comfortable meadow to put your equipment together.
 Normally the Peler blows and lasts for about 4 hours with an average speed of 20/25 knots.
 The normal equipment is freestyle and freestyle/wave boards between 90 and 110 litres of volume with sails between 4.5 and 5.5 m.

 In the morning I prefer Malcesine because of Peler, while in the afternoon I surf at Pier when Ora starts blowing.
 In Malcesine with strong wind, tacking on the right: perfect to jump and get out.
 Sometimes when the wind is really, really strong, I make some jumps that usually can be made only on the sea, with the Back Loop.
 We have fun like children.

 Beach of Assenza